EdRamos12/eds-screencap/README.md

 # ❔ Install instructions

 ## Requirements

-To clone and run this project, you will need:
+In case you want to run this project, you will need:
 - [Git](https://git-scm.com/)
 - [NodeJS](https://nodejs.org/en/)
 - [Yarn](https://classic.yarnpkg.com/lang/en/)